Christian Labour Association of Canada: International work

-CLAC has been providing financial aid to workers around the world for 25 through its solidarity locals, which are made up of CLAC by members who are not directly represented by the union but believe in the work that it does.
+CLAC has been providing financial aid to workers around the world.
 Through the CLAC Foundation, the efforts and ability to aid struggling workers and their families have been expanded.
 Now, CLAC, its members, signatory companies, and the general public can donate to various causes through the foundation.
 Projects include providing training for tradespeople in areas hit by natural disasters, supporting the China Labour Bulletin, helping workers in Canada prepare to re-enter the workforce, and raising awareness about the issues affecting workers around the world.